 43. Disability of unlicensed person

+(1A) On and after the referral day, subsection (1) has no effect.

 (1) A finance broker is not entitled to receive any commission, reward, or other valuable consideration in respect of his services in that capacity unless —

 (a) he is licensed in that capacity when he renders the services;